savelka3200/Resume/README.md

-# SKELAR IT — Analytics Intensive · Projects
+# SKELAR IT — Analytics Intensive · Analytical Case Studies

 Practical analytics projects built during the SKELAR IT Analytics Intensive.
 Focus: SQL, A/B testing, and dashboard design on realistic product and marketing data.